fdilke/bewl/notes/four-way-future/four-way-future.md

-- in the past, people used to read "books", a now-forgotten legacy media format, rendered obsolete by the massively multiplayer hatestreaming platforms we know and love
+- in the past, people used to read "books", a now-forgotten legacy media format, rendered obsolete by the massively multiplayer misinfotainstreaming platforms we know and love

 - in the future, the world will be divided into four parts

 - I know this because of three books I've read and re-read so often that I almost know them by heart.

 - They all predict the same thing: a future world dominated by four players

-- Seems an odd coincidence - hence, this talk

 # So let me tell you about these books and the four-way futures they predict: